Following the success of our Boating Companion Innovation Challenge, two apps were chosen to be officially endorsed by Transport for NSW.

-Transport for NSW (TfNSW) and Roads and Maritime Services (RMS) want you to pitch us on the development of a boating companion app to provide recreational boat users with information and tools for a safe and enjoyable journey!
+Transport for NSW (TfNSW) and Roads and Maritime Services (RMS) wanted app developers to pitch to us on the development of a boating companion app to provide recreational boat users with information and tools for a safe and enjoyable journey!

-There are Maritime datasets which can be incorporated to assist in your development of the app.
+Maritime datasets were made available to incorporate to assist in the development of the app.

-There are top 10 priority safety issues from the Maritime Safety Plan which are ideally addressed by a consumer based app.
+There were top 10 priority safety issues from the Maritime Safety Plan which ideally needed to be addressed by a consumer based app:

 - Poor judgement - Poor judgement or lack of judgement are usually amongst other top causes for incidents.

 - Lifejacket wear - Lifejackets are the most important piece of safety equipment on any recreational vessel.
 An approved lifejacket must be carried for each person on board most vessels.

 - Personal watercraft (PWC) risk management - Personal watercraft (PWC) is defined as vessels with a fully enclosed hull that may be driven standing up, lying down, sitting astride or kneeling, a definition which includes jet powered surfboards and jetskis.